 - Narrowing to Decide is useful when you must act quickly.

-- Threat is valuable when you know that without action, a harmful or adverse reaction may happen.
+- Threat is valuable when you know that a harmful or adverse reaction may happen without action.

-- The combination of Narrowing to Decide and Threat is useful when the problem is simple, and you can capture plus understand the cause and effect of your actions or when you find yourself in a chaotic environment where quick action is needed, and rumination will most likely cause more considerable damage.
+- The combination of Narrowing to Decide and Threat is useful when the problem is simple and you can capture plus understand the cause and effect of your actions or when you find yourself in a chaotic environment where quick action is needed.
+Rumination will most likely cause more considerable damage.

 - Narrowing to Decide and Threat is not helpful when discovering innovative or disruptive solutions to complex problems; complex problems are ones that the cause and effect are too far separated from understanding, or the multiple moving pieces will affect other parts in unknown or uncertain ways.

-Asking a different question will change how you view the problem and, very often, lead to solutions that we could not envision in our current mindset.
-The questions you ask will change your mindset; this is what leads to breakthroughs in innovation and creativity.
+Asking a different question will change how you view the problem and often lead to solutions that we could not envision in our current mindset.
+The questions you ask will change your mindset; this leads to breakthroughs in innovation and creativity.

 When your questions are about finding accountability for a perceived threat – Narrowing to Decide plus Threat – you may want to shift and ask questions to discover how you would like things to be, and when things are better, how are the team and you working differently? – Opening to Explore plus Opportunities.